jrherr/2014-06-26-nd/novice/git/01-backup.md

 #
 no changes added to commit (use "git add" and/or "git commit -a")
 ~~~
+{:class="out"}

 The last line is the key phrase:
 "no changes added to commit".
-We have changed this file in our working tree, but we haven't promoted those changes to the index or saved them as as commit.
+We have changed this file,
+but we haven't told Git we will want to save those changes
+(which we do with `git add`)
+much less actually saved them.
 Let's double-check our work using `git diff`,
 which shows us the differences between
 the current state of the file